aghabekyanmilena/get_next_line/README.md

 Returns `NULL` if memory allocation fails or an invalid file descriptor is given

 ## Bonus Features
-The bonus version of `get_next_line` supports multiple file descriptors, meaningyou can read from multiple files simultaneously without mixing data.
+The bonus version of `get_next_line` supports multiple file descriptors, meaning you can read from multiple files simultaneously without mixing data.